How to Split Orders

 To set up your rule, under the Split Type menu choose Delivery Type, then add the type of delivery to the Values to Split line, and give this split a Reference Name.

 Split by Variation

 You can use the variation field set on your items to split orders.
-Set up your rule as:
+Under the Split Type menu choose Variation:

-Replace "name" with the exact name of your variation (size, color, pattern, etc.) being mindful of capitalization, spaces and punctuation.
-Replace "value" with what the variation is (8oz, small, red, argyle, etc.)
+In Field Name enter the exact name of your variation (size, color, pattern, etc.) being mindful of capitalization, spaces and punctuation.
+Under Values to Split add what the variation is (8oz, small, red, argyle, etc.)

 You can also combine variations of the same type into the same split orders, such as: